CariusLars/ar_flutter_plugin/README.md

 ## Contributing

 Contributions to this plugin are very welcome.
-To contribute code and discuss ideas, [create a pull request](https://github.com/CariusLars/ar_flutter_plugin/compare) or [open an issue](https://github.com/CariusLars/ar_flutter_plugin/issues/new).
+To contribute code and discuss ideas, [create a pull request](https://github.com/CariusLars/ar_flutter_plugin/compare), [open an issue](https://github.com/CariusLars/ar_flutter_plugin/issues/new), or [start a discussion](https://github.com/CariusLars/ar_flutter_plugin/discussions).

 ## Plugin Architecture

 This is a rough sketch of the architecture the plugin implements:

 ![ar_plugin_architecture](./AR_Plugin_Architecture_highlevel.svg)

-## Roadmap

-The next development steps are:
-* Preparing the plugin for release on pub.dev